 Meta tags are page data tags that lie in the head section of the HTML code of a page.
 They are not displayed on the page itself but give web browsers information about the page.
 For example a meta tag may look something like this:

 <META name=”description” content=”This is where you place your web page’s description”>

 It is a common myth that adding meta tags will help optimise your website for search engines.
 Instead, the one element that is crucial to consider is that of the title tag.
 For example a title tag might read: <title> Award Winning Cheddar Cheese </title>.
 A title tag is something that is read by a search engine and will be displayed in the search results, therefore it is important to be both descriptive as well as concise when creating it.

 3.)
 Gain quality links to your website

 A website linking to another website is perceived as ‘a vote’ by Google and the more relevant that link is to your website, the higher quality that vote is considered to be.
 The best way to start obtaining links is to speak to your clients and anyone that you think will be prepared to link to you.
 Alternatively, you can generate links using the process of ‘link baiting’, which is where you create something valuable that people want to share, for example a tool that people will find useful such as an infographic or whitepaper.

 Each link to your website is read by Google – whether it’s through Facebook, Twitter or elsewhere, therefore the more links you have, the more likely it is that your website will be displayed in search results.

-If you would like to learn more about Search Engine Optimisation (SEO) please register for our workshop below, or alternatively, to find out more about the workshop itself click here.
+If you would like to learn more about Search Engine Optimisation (SEO) please get in touch.